Apple iWatch: Price, rumours, release date and leaks

 The Apple iWatch is rumoured to be in some form of production right now – we round up the news and speculation on its specs, features and potential release date

-The most recent development suggests that Apple is now hiring large numbers of designers and technical experts to help the company reach its goals in creating a wrist-based Apple device, the rumour comes from the Financial Times who also report that there are concerns over whether Apple has the know-how to create such a complex device to their own extreme standards.
+Rumours suggest that Apple has hired large numbers of designers and technical experts to help the company reach its goals in creating a wrist-based Apple device.
+The rumour comes from the Financial Times who also report that there are concerns over whether Apple has the know-how to create such a complex device to their own extreme standards.

 Supposedly a team of ‘about 100 product designers’ are working on the iWatch – including managers, marketers and software and hardware engineers who previously worked on the iPhone and iPad.
 That’s according to two people ‘familiar with the company’s plans’, which puts them in a remarkably small category.